pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/09_Upgrade_Notes/01_Witin_V4.md

 Class mapping feature was replaced by PHP-DI solution.
 The updater automatically migrates your classmap.php to di.php so basically there's nothing special to consider (except eventually downloading & adding di.php to your VCS).
 For more details please have a look at the following pages:
 - Dependency Injection (since 3866)
-- Overwrite pimcore models using dependency injection (since build 3866)
+- Overwrite Pimcore models using dependency injection (since build 3866)

 #### Removed Methods / Classes / Interfaces
 The following legacy methods were removed: